AmziJeffs/Erdos_birdCLEF/README.md

 ## Description of dataset

-We use a dataset provided by the BirdCLEF competition.
+We use a dataset provided by the [BirdCLEF 2024 competition](https://www.kaggle.com/competitions/birdclef-2024).

 ## Evaluation metric